Close

 noviembre 4, 2019

-Five European women leaders discuss and cross-reference their views on the place women hold in large companies, through sincere and factual life experiences
+5 European women leaders discuss and cross-reference their views on the place women hold in large companies, through sincere and factual life experiences

 This book published by Editions Débats Publics addresses issues related to the feminization of management roles: